On the Formation of Lines in Quantum Phase Space: Comb-states have to be random to form lines in

-This approximation for the description of a pair of nonlinear peaks shows they form an interference pattern~(\ref{eq:interferenceterm}) of peak-width, halfway between peaks, with fringes whose spatial frequency ($k \thicksim p$) is proportional~to the interpeak distance~$\Delta x$, (compare\refAppendix{ Section}{}{}{sec:Appendix_2peaks}{}{).}
+This approximation for the description of a pair of peaks shows that they form an interference pattern~(\ref{eq:interferenceterm}) of peak-width, halfway between peaks, with fringes whose spatial frequency ($k \thicksim p$) is proportional~to the interpeak distance~$\Delta x$, (see expression~(\ref{eq:interferenceterm}) and\refAppendix{ Appendix}{}{}{sec:Appendix_2peaks}{}{).}

+We emphasise that the interference pattern in \ps $\cos\left(p \Delta x\right)$ does not generally have such straight line behaviour, which requires equal shapes $G$ of the constituent peaks.
+In general the associated interference fringes are curved, see Fig.~\ref{fig:ThreeUnequalPeaks_curvedInterference}.